cataliniovita/thm-writeups/Tartarus/README.md

 ``wget http://10.10.3.149/admin-dir/userid; wget http://10.10.3.149/admin-dir/credentials.txt``

 + **The files looks like some login credentails so let's use them to bruteforce our login page found.
-I'm gonna use hydra for this, but first i'm gonna see the login request form needed for our bruteforce tool**
+I'm gonna use hydra for this, but first i'm gonna see the login request form needed for our bruteforce tool.
+I use burpsuite for this kind of job**

 # ![8](images/burprealreq.jpg?raw=true "req")